Local government public hearings

 - The place, time and dates where the bylaw and related materials may be viewed (often the municipal hall or regional district office)

 If the bylaw alters the permitted use or density of any area then the notice must be mailed or otherwise delivered to owners and tenants within a distance that is specified in local government bylaw.
 The requirement for individual mail outs does not apply if the alteration affects 10 or more parcels of land owned by 10 or more persons.

 The requirements for notice and public hearings related to land use contracts may be different depending on which type of amendment or termination option is being used.
+The requirements for notice related to temporary use permits may be different depending on which type of permit or bylaw option is being used.
 Please consult your local government and review relevant sections of the Local Government Act.

 The obligation to deliver a notice for use or density changes and for notice of termination of a land use contract is satisfied if a reasonable effort was made to mail or otherwise deliver the notice.